benoitc/gunicorn/CONTRIBUTING.md

 ### Conventions

-Don't comment on closed issues or PR, instead open a new issue and link it to the old one.
+Don't comment on closed issues or PRs, instead open a new issue and link it to the old one.

 Fork the repo and make changes on your fork in a feature branch: